www.dead-mans-hollow.com

 Be Aware Of Your Surroundings

 The trail conditions in Dead Man's Hollow can change at any time.
 It is best to play it safe and always take note of the terrain around you.
 Keep an eye out for tripping hazards such as loose rocks and exposed tree roots.
 Ground vegetation can hide holes and other various dangers in the landscape.
-Areas around the creek beds can be very slippery even on a dry day.
-Remember to 'Think before you step'.
+Areas around the creek bed can be very slippery even on a dry day.
+Remember...'Think before you step'.

 Respect The Wildlife